top of page

 For nervous system regulation

-• Rest is not a reward; it is a requirement.
+• Rest is a requirement, not a reward.

-• I can choose ease without losing momentum.
+• I can slow down without losing momentum.

 For action without paralysis

-• Done moves my life forward more than perfect ever could.
+• Done moves my life forward more than perfect ever will.

-• I can take the next small step and adjust later.
+• I will take the next small step and adjust later.

 • Imperfection builds confidence.